Industries

 • In 2023, John was recognized with colleagues by the Global M&A Network’s 15th Annual Turnaround Atlas Awards for the SCP team’s leadership of NewAge, Inc. in the category of Chapter 11 Restructuring of the Year (sm).

 John has completed relevant professional education including the Chartered Financial Analyst (CFA) and Certified Insolvency & Restructuring Advisor (CIRA) designations.
-John is also active in several industry associations including the Turnaround Management Association (TMA), the Association of Insolvency and Restructuring Advisors (AIRA), and CFA Society New York.

 Prior to joining SCP, John was an investor with Omaha Beach Capital.
 There, he supported management of private equity investment vehicles, with a focus on underwriting lower- and middle- market transactions.
 He began his career as a management consultant with Booz Allen Hamilton’s Strategic Innovation Group.